hinantin/AllinQillqayWeb/README.md

 ### User Manual

-For a comprehensive description of the system read the `paper_comtel2014.pdf`, currently 8 pages,  The installation manual on Ubuntu 12.04 LTS is available within the `INSTALL.md` file.
+For a comprehensive description of the system read the `paper_comtel2014.pdf`, currently 8 pages.
+The installation manual on Ubuntu 12.04 LTS is available within the `INSTALL.md` file.

 Go to our download page to get the latest stable release: https://github.com/hinantin/AllinQillqayWeb/releases